openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 As of 2014, there are still 512-byte and 4096-byte drives on the market, but they are known to properly identify themselves unless behind a USB to SATA controller.
-Replacing a 512-byte sector drive with a 4096-byte sector drives in a vdev created with 512-byte sector drives will adversely affect performance.
+Replacing a 512-byte sector drive with a 4096-byte sector drive in a vdev created with 512-byte sector drives will adversely affect performance.
 Replacing a 4096-byte sector drive with a 512-byte sector drive will have no negative effect on performance.